S-1840

 Plain Language

-Employers with 100 or more employees who deploy AI systems that result in layoffs must file an AI Impact Disclosure with the Department of Labor and Workforce Development.
-The disclosure must include, at minimum, the date the AI tool was deployed, the date of layoffs, and the number of workers displaced.
-These employers must also make supplemental contributions to the AI Horizon Fund based on the number of AI-attributable layoffs, according to a schedule the Department will develop.
-The 100-employee threshold is a firm-wide headcount, not limited to the affected division or location.
+Employers with 100 or more employees that deploy AI systems resulting in layoffs must file an AI Impact Disclosure with the Department of Labor and Workforce Development.
+The disclosure must include the AI deployment date, the layoff date, and the number of displaced workers.
+In addition, these employers must make supplemental contributions to the AI Horizon Fund based on the number of AI-attributable layoffs, per a schedule the department will develop.
+Employers with fewer than 100 employees are exempt from both the disclosure and supplemental contribution obligations.

 Statutory Text